Set up AWS Reverse PrivateLink with PlanetScale Managed

 Below is a simplified diagram of our initial state.
 We've got two separate accounts, each with their own VPCs and availability zones.
 We're using AWS AZ IDs as well as of AZ names to ensure that we're always referring to the correct AZ, as AZ names are not consistent across AWS accounts.
 On the producer side, we have a network subnet inside each AZ.

-Our first task is to create the Network Load Balancer in the producer AWS account.
-We want the NLB to be available in each of the three AZs that the two accounts share.
-We accomplish this by adding the ids of the three subnets associated with those AZs using the --subnets
+First, create the Network Load Balancer in the producer AWS account.
+You want the NLB to be available in each of the three AZs that the two accounts share.
+This is done by adding the ids of the three subnets associated with those AZs using the --subnets

 option.